ali-samer/AIECAD/README.md

 ### 4. Install dependencies from the Conan configuration file

-In the project root, where a file named `conanfile.txt` exists, run the following command:
+In the project root, where a file named `conanfile.py` exists, run the following command:

 ```bash
 conan install . --build=missing